-	Artificial grass on the other hand needs a specially prepared surface.
-Soil just won’t do.
+Artificial grass, on the other hand, needs a specially prepared surface.
+The soil just won’t do.
 Because it is a manufactured product and therefore cannot adapt you need to be really careful about what lies beneath your artificial lawn.
 Firstly, the surface MUST be level and completely stone free.
 It would only take one sharp stone to rip the grass carpet and then the whole thing is ruined.
 Likewise, if the artificial grass is stretched over an air pocket, it would be very easy to put your foot/stiletto/chair leg/toy through the fabric.

 In general, artificial grass is more expensive to install than natural turf – and it’s a lot less forgiving!

 How long will the product last?